Chief Executive Officer

 Director of Resource Development Williamson County

 Denise Carothers joined the Boys & Girls Club movement in 1996 as a Girl Scout troop leader for the Franklin Unit.
 After three years of volunteer service in 1999, she began working professionally with the Club.
 Denise currently serves as Director of Resource Development for Boys & Girls Clubs of Middle Tennessee, where she oversees fundraising and community relations for all Williamson County Boys & Girls Clubs including grant proposal preparation, strategic planning, and special events.
 Annual events Denise oversees such as Wine Down Main Street and the Steak & Burger Dinner have become staples for the Williamson County community.
-She has worked professionally with Boys & Girls Clubs of Middle Tennessee for 22 years and continues to make a significant impact on the Williamson County community and the youth served in the Clubs.
+She has worked professionally with Boys & Girls Clubs of Middle Tennessee for over 22 years and continues to make a significant impact on the Williamson County community and the youth served in the Clubs.